WittsMei/WittsMei-Retrieval-Augmented-Generation-RAG-/README.md

 The model uses all of the information in the prompt (including the retrieved data) to generate the response.
 <img width="1276" height="554" alt="791af063-ca05-4193-bc83-2c9a81140205" src="https://github.com/user-attachments/assets/e185ea73-59ff-45ea-a66d-7d8be416a3dc" />

+### Retrieving data for RAG

+- The "retrieval" in retrieval augmented generation allows the model to use data that is not available in the model itself.
+RAG is typically used to provide two types of data to the model in the prompt:

+- User data: For a chatbot this is the data associated with the user providing the query.
+Other data not available in the model: For a chatbot this often includes knowledge base data or relevant documents that are not available on the internet.